 The best way to fight Coronavirus is to not get it in the first place!
-And the best way to not get it in the first place is through proper hygiene:
+And the best way to not get it in the first place is through social distancing and proper hygiene:

 - Wash your hands frequently for at least 20 seconds under warm water.
 If soap and water are not available, use an alcohol-based hand sanitizer

 - Cover coughs and sneezes with the crook of your arm or a tissue, then throw the tissue in the trash